7 Best Credit Cards for Stay at Home Parents

 • 3% cash back on drug stores

-As you can see, if you and your family travel a lot, you’ll get great rewards with this credit card.
+As you can see, if you and your family travel a lot, you’ll get great rewards with this card_name card.
 It’s slightly less intimidating than the aforementioned Sapphire Preferred card, due to the $0 annual fee and offering straight cash back.
+Jet-setting families should also have a travel credit cards with no foreign transaction fees.

 The cash back you’ll earn comes in the form of a statement credit, check, or direct deposit after you pay your bill on time each month.

-Another perk is the sign up bonus!
-The Citi Double Cash comes with an additional $200 cash back when you spend $1,500 in the first six months.
+Another perk is the welcome offer!
+With the card_name you can earn an additional $200 cash back when you spend $1,500 in the first six months.
 That’s a very good deal, given the lack of an annual fee too.

-Personally, this is my favorite credit card.
-If you live near a Costco and shop there a fair amount, you NEED to take advantage of the Costco Anywhere Visa
+Personally, this is my FAVORITE credit card.
+If you live near a Costco and shop there a fair amount, you need to take advantage of the card_name

 For starters, there’s no annual fee for this card if you have a Costco membership.
 So right out of the gate there is little downside to getting one.
 Also, it’s not just for purchases at Costco, because this beautiful piece of plastic will reward you at ANY gas station, worldwide.